eyereasoner/eye/teaching/EYE-teaching.md

 ## Getting Started: A Typical Workflow

-Adopting EYE teaching is a straightforward, iterative process:
+Adopting EYE Teaching is a straightforward, iterative process:

 1.  **Define the Goal:** Start by clearly stating the decision, conclusion, or question you need to answer.
 2.  **Assemble Inputs:** Gather the relevant **Data** files, the **Logic** that defines your operational constraints, and craft a **Prompt** that clearly explains the task to the LLM.